markvader/sonic/README.md

 As development happens there will be updates to the integration, so it will be good to periodically update,
 ## In HACS:
 1. Click on Integrations,
-2. Scroll down and find the "Sonic (Beta) by @markvader"
+2. Scroll down and find the "Sonic"
 3. Click the 3 dots on the lower right corner and click "Redownload"

 # How you can help?